Wisconsin Minimum Coverage Car Insurance: Requirements and Costs (December 2024)

 What to Do if Your Policy Is Canceled

 After a car insurance policy is canceled in Wisconsin, drivers must secure a new policy immediately, as Wisconsin law requires motorists to always have minimum coverage auto insurance.
 Driving without insurance is illegal, and you can face severe penalties.
-Drivers should reach out to their insurance agent to explore options for new coverage or to resolve misunderstandings.
+Drivers should reach out to their insurance agent to explore options for new coverage or resolve misunderstandings.

 The Wisconsin Department of Motor Vehicles (DMV) will be notified of the lapse in coverage.
-Continuously maintaining auto insurance is crucial because the DMV tracks insured status through various systems —similar to the TexasSure program in Texas — and can impose fines or suspend driving privileges if you’re caught without valid insurance.
+Continuously maintaining auto insurance is crucial because the DMV tracks insured status through various systems — similar to the TexasSure program in Texas — and can impose fines or suspend driving privileges if you’re caught without valid insurance.

 Wisconsin doesn't have a specific state program for individuals struggling to obtain insurance.
 However, drivers can shop around with different insurance providers or contact the Wisconsin Office of the Commissioner of Insurance for guidance on obtaining the necessary coverage.